cultureandempire/cultureandempire.github.io/cande.md

 In other words, to keep its homeland secure, South Africa found itself dragged deeper and deeper into multiple civil wars and police actions thousands of miles away.
 And this became more and more costly, and as in the US civil war, in a war based on slaughter, the economics were unsustainable.
 Despite the Apartheid regime's mercenary armies, the odds are on the cheaper man, as Kipling wrote in his poem *Arithmetic on the Frontier*.
 "Two thousand pounds of education drops to a ten-rupee jezail," the jezail being a simple home-made gun.

 The Spider is emerging, like the Kaiju rising out of the sea, and is aiming to tear down our digital cities.
 Our global digital society is facing a Bad Guy of massive proportions.
-And what happens on line resonates through all society.
+And what happens online resonates through all society.
 The 2013 movie "Pacific Rim" from Guillermo del Toro is wonderfully trashy, yet deliberately or not, it frames perfectly the existential threat that we face as a civilized society trying to build a better future.

 So this lets us predict a road map for the coming global conflict between broad society and the Spider.
 There will be no apologies by those in power, no restoration of democracy, and there will be no revolution in the streets.
 There will be no significant armed resistance, nor sustained mass protests of the kind that might topple a fragile dictatorship.
 The Para-state is not fragile, it is extremely solid, and exerts control as the Apartheid regime did, with massive investment in military power, and full control of the economy.